Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-If your blood sample is mishandled by your health care provider or the lab, the results may not be accurate.
+If your blood sample is mishandled by your healthcare provider or the lab, the results may not be accurate.
+Medicines such as cholesterol medicine (statins) can increase VEGF levels.
+High platelet levels can also affect the results.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR